Substance abuse: Legal approaches

-Attempts by government-sponsored drug control policy to interdict drug supply and eliminate drug abuse have been largely unsuccessful.
-In spite of the huge efforts by the U.S., drug supply and purity has reached an all-time high, with the vast majority of resources spent on interdiction and law enforcement instead of public health.
+Attempts by government-sponsored drug control policies to interdict drug supply and eliminate drug abuse have been largely unsuccessful.
+Despite the huge efforts by the U.S., drug supply and purity have reached an all-time high, with the vast majority of resources spent on interdiction and law enforcement instead of public health.
 In the United States, the number of nonviolent drug offenders in prison exceeds by 100,000 the total incarcerated population in the EU, despite the fact that the EU has 100 million more citizens.

 Despite drug legislation (or perhaps because of it), large, organized criminal drug cartels operate worldwide.
 Advocates of decriminalization argue that drug prohibition makes drug dealing a lucrative business, leading to much of the associated criminal activity.

 Some states in the U.S., as of late, have focused on facilitating safe use as opposed to eradicating it.
-For example, as of 2022, New Jersey has made the effort to expand needle exchange programs throughout the state, passing a bill through legislature that gives control over decisions regarding these types of programs to the state's department of health.
+For example, as of 2022, New Jersey has made the effort to expand needle exchange programs throughout the state, passing a bill through the legislature that gives control over decisions regarding these types of programs to the state's Department of Health.
 This state level bill is not only significant for New Jersey, as it could be used as a model for other states to possibly follow as well.
 This bill is partly a reaction to the issues occurring at local level city governments within the state of New Jersey as of late.
 One example of this is in the Atlantic City Government which came under lawsuit after they halted the enactment of said programs within their city.
 This suit came a year before the passing of this bill, stemming from a local level decision to shut down related operations in Atlantic City made in July that same year.
-This lawsuit highlights the feelings of New Jersey residents, who had a great influence on this bill passing the legislature.
+This lawsuit highlights the feelings of New Jersey residents, who had a great influence on this bill's passing the legislature.
 These feelings were demonstrated in front of Atlantic City City hall, where residents exclaimed their desire for these programs.
 All in all, the aforementioned bill was signed effectively into law just days after it passed legislature, by New Jersey Governor Phil Murphy.